Standard Model Theory for the FCC-ee Tera-Z stage: The ZFITTER project

 \subsection{Prospects of QED flux functions}

-We discussed several reasons to plan with a newly written package, substituting ZFITTER.
-In view of the high precision demands of the FCC-ee Tera-Z on the QED descriptions, one might assume that the flux function approach of ZFITTER is outdated; see for some introduction to that approach in the appendix \ref{smat-ZF-app}.
+We discussed several reasons to plan a newly written package, substituting ZFITTER.
+In view of the high-precision demands of the FCC-ee Tera-Z stage on the QED descriptions, one might assume that the flux function approach of ZFITTER is outdated; see Appendix \ref{smat-ZF-app} for some introduction to that approach.
 In fact, this is not clear.

 It is true that the flux function approach has a limited accuracy.
-At the other hand, it is relatively close to the real data, depending on the experimental situation with a precision of about {roughly 0.5\%.} Additionally, the account of experimental cuts is limited.
-Already at LEP, ZFITTER's QED part was not precise enough for fits in accordance with the experimental accuracy.
-At the other hand, ZFITTER is fast and flexible in many other respects.
-So, experimentalists prepared data such that they correspond to ZFITTER's layout with a Monte Carlo program, preferably the KKMC \cite{Bardin:1999yd0}.
-It is of some importance here that KKMC uses for the data simulation the weak library of ZFITTER, so that in this respect there is sufficient coherence of the tools.\footnote{In subsection \ref{smat-ZF-smata} we demonstrate that the data simulation may be performed without use of a weak library.
-This is then a strict model-independent approach.}
+Conversely, it is relatively close to the real data, depending on the experimental situation, with a precision of ${\approx}0.5\%$.
+Additionally, the account of experimental cuts is limited.
+Already at the LEP, ZFITTER's QED part was not precise enough for fits in accordance with the experimental accuracy.
+However, ZFITTER is fast and flexible in many other respects.
+Thus, experimentalists prepared data such that they would correspond to ZFITTER's layout, using a Monte Carlo program, preferably the {\tt KKMC} \cite{Bardin:1999yd}.
+It is of some importance here that {\tt KKMC} uses the weak library of ZFITTER for the data simulation, so that, in this respect, there is sufficient coherence of the tools.\footnote{In Subsection C.\ref{smat-ZF-smata}, we demonstrate that the data simulation may be performed without the use of a weak library.
+This is then a strictly model-independent approach.}

-As a result of combining KKMC and ZFITTER, the limited accuracy of ZFITTER's QED ansatz and its limited cut structure are {\it not limiting} the accuracy of the net fitting environment.
+As a result of combining {\tt KKMC} and ZFITTER, the limited accuracy of ZFITTER's QED ansatz and its limited cut structure are {\it not limiting} the accuracy of the net fitting environment.
 Of course, the high {\it technical} precision of both packages is understood on default.

-Let us now look at FCC-ee Tera-Z data.
+Let us now look at the FCC-ee Tera-Z data.
 They demand a higher accuracy than LEP data.
-Let us assume that the higher loop terms are implemented properly.
-Applying again the combination KKMC/ZFITTER, the reduction of data to the ZFITTER model can proceed in exactly the same way as at LEP.
-The crucial difference to LEP analyses would be that KKMC has to model the additionally needed higher order QED corrections properly before that reduction.
-But the procedure could basically remain unchanged.
+Let us assume that the higher-loop terms are implemented properly.
+Applying again the combination {\tt KKMC}/ZFITTER, the reduction of data to the ZFITTER model can proceed in exactly the same way as at the LEP.
+The crucial difference from LEP analyses would be that {\tt KKMC} has to model the additionally needed higher-order QED corrections properly before that reduction.
+However, the procedure could basically remain unchanged.

 {\it The somewhat unexpected conclusion is that a ZFITTER successor package might well be suited to FCC-ee Tera-Z demands, concerning the QED part.}